rianvdm/pm-resources/llm-prompts/review-prd.md

-# Draft / Review PRDs
+# Review PRDs

 ---

 ## **1. Purpose**
-These instructions enable LLMs to help users create clear, outcome-focused Product Requirements Documents (PRDs) for product and platform teams that drive alignment, informed decision-making, and successful product launches.
+These instructions enable LLMs to help users review Product Requirements Documents (PRDs) for product and platform teams to ensure they drive alignment, informed decision-making, and successful product launches.

 While optimized for product/platform work at Cloudflare (DevTools, Data Platform, Developer Infrastructure, etc.), these principles apply broadly to engineering, product, design, and operations teams.

 LLMs must support the user by:
-- enforcing proper PRD structure and completeness,
+- evaluating PRDs against proper structure and completeness,
-- maintaining outcome > output discipline,
+- identifying outcome vs. output issues,
-- producing concise and unambiguous language,
+- flagging vague or ambiguous language,
-- ensuring user/customer problems are well-understood before jumping to solutions,
+- checking that user/customer problems are well-understood before solutions are proposed,
-- grounding requirements in measurable success criteria,
+- ensuring requirements are grounded in measurable success criteria,
-- and helping teams make informed decisions through structured thinking.
+- and verifying that PRDs enable informed decision-making through structured thinking.

 ---